-- 42. The Board shall be responsible for matters relating to Public Accounting Licences, Certificates of Authorization, and the Practice of Public Accounting, including overseeing CPA Ontario's licensing standards responsibilities, functions, and processes. - 43.
-The Board has all the powers and duties specified in the By-law and Regulations, including the power to: - 43.1 decide applications from Members for, and issue, Public Accounting Licences; - 43.2 decide applications from Professional Corporations for, and issue, Certificates of Authorization; - 43.3 decide applications and applications for renewal of Public Accounting Licences and Certificates of Authorization; - 43.4 suspend Public Accounting Licences as provided in this Regulation; - refuse to issue or a renew a Public Accounting Licence in the circumstances described in section 44; - 43.6 refer matters or applications to the Registrar or a Committee as provided in this Regulation; and - 43.7 receive, for the record, notices of revocation of Public Accounting Licences and Certificates of Authorization, and shall exercise its powers, and perform its duties in accordance with the Act, by-laws, Regulations, and Public Accounting Standards.
+42. The Board shall be responsible for matters relating to Public Accounting Licences, Certificates of Authorization, and the Practice of Public Accounting, including overseeing CPA Ontario's licensing standards responsibilities, functions, and processes.

+- 43. The Board has all the powers and duties specified in the By-law and Regulations, including the power to: - 43.1 decide applications from Members for, and issue, Public Accounting Licences; - 43.2 decide applications from Professional Corporations for, and issue, Certificates of Authorization; - decide applications and applications for renewal of Public Accounting Licences and Certificates of Authorization; - 43.4 suspend Public Accounting Licences as provided in this Regulation; - 43.5 refuse to issue or a renew a Public Accounting Licence in the circumstances described in section 44: - defer consideration of and not issue or renew a Public Accounting Licence to a member in the circumstances described in section 45; - refer matters or applications to the Registrar or a Committee as provided in this Regulation; and - 43.7 receive, for the record, notices of revocation of Public Accounting Licences and Certificates of Authorization, and shall exercise its powers, and perform its duties in accordance with the Act, by-laws, Regulations, and Public Accounting Standards.